Policies in this section only affect England unless specified

 A review into the trains used by HS2 and Northern Powerhouse Rail.
 The HS2 and Northern Powerhouse Rail lines should be completed as they are too far into development to cancel them.
 To potentially improve these lines, we support a review into whether faster trains can be used on the lines including maglev trains as are being built within Japan.

-Invest in Roads.
-Extra investment in roads means the government allocating more money for highways England along with extra money for the welsh and Scottish governments which can be used to increase funding for Transport Scotland, the North and mid Wales trunk road agent and the south Wales trunk road agent.
-This funding should be targeted at rural areas, especially in Wales and the Highlands.
+Invest in roads.
+Extra investment in roads means the government allocating more money for highways England.
+This funding should be targeted at rural areas.
 It may also be possible for new roads to be white to reflect more heat and to cool the surface temperature during hot weather.

 - UK wide.